kishoredb/kishoredb-research/diagrams/aegis-architecture.md

     %% AEGIS Speech to Text
     subgraph STT [Speech To Text Pipeline]
         A1[Audio Extraction - Video]
-        A2[Speech To Text - Whisper Or Azure] A3[Transcript Normalization - Cleanup]
+        A2[Speech To Text - Whisper / Azure]
+        A3[Transcript Normalization - Cleanup]
     end